Green-Software-Foundation/patterns/docs/catalog/cloud/scale-down-unused-applications.md

 ## Description

-Applications tend to consume CPU even when they are not actively used.
-This includes background timers, garbage collection, health checks among others.
-Even when the application is shut down, the underlying Hardware consumes idle power.
+Applications consume CPU even when they are not actively in use.
+For example, background timers, garbage collection, health checks, etc. Even when the application is shut down, the underlying hardware is consuming idle power.
-This hold also true for Development and Test applications and hardware in out-of-office hours.
+This can also happen with development and test applications or hardware in out-of-office hours.

 ## Solution

-Scale down applications and hardware that are not in use on a schedule.
-Cloud vendors and software solutions (ex.
-Kubernetes) provide various ways on how to achieve this efficiently.
+The best way to mitigate this is to scale down applications and hardware that are not in use on a schedule.
+Cloud vendors and software solutions (e.g. Kubernetes) provide various efficient ways of achieving this.

 ## SCI Impact

 `SCI = (E * I) + M per R`
 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-Regarding the SCI equation.
-Scaling down the pods to zero will impact:
+Scaling down the pods to zero will impact SCI as follows:

-- `E`: Reduces energy consumption in hours when the application and hardware can be shut down or switched off.
+- `E`: Energy consumption is reduced in the hours when the application and hardware are shut down or switched off.

 ## Assumptions

-- Assumes that the Application has predictable traffic or usage patterns, which need to be known in advance.
+- Assumes that the application has predictable traffic or usage patterns, which should be known in advance.

 ## Considerations

-- Consider moving to a Serverless Architecture
+- Consider moving to a serverless architecture

 ## References